Calumet in Houghton County, Michigan — The American Midwest (Great Lakes)

 Also see . . .

 1. Railroad Snow Plows.
 One of the first, and most common types of railroad snow plows used was the wedge plow.
 As its name implies the wedge plow used a simple wedged design, in later years made from reinforced iron or steel.
 The railroad snow plow itself was usually attached to the front of either a customized rail car of some type with a pilot house attached to the top for the spotting crew.
-One of the most common types of wedge plows were those built by the Russell Snow Plow Company, which began manufacturing the machines (Submitted on August 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+One of the most common types of wedge plows were those built by the Russell Snow Plow Company, which began manufacturing the machines after World War I. Developed with a bit of versatility, Russells were equipped with wings attached to the outside of (Submitted on August 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Images of Russell Snowplows on exhibit.
 (Submitted on August 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on August 28, 2018.
-This page originally submitted on August 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 60 times since then and 16 times this year.
+It was originally submitted on August 26, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 166 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on August 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.